JDIVE/macdots/README.md

 # macOS Dotfiles

 My personal dotfiles for macOS, managed with GNU Stow.
-This repository provides a comprehensive setup for a new Mac with modern command-line tools and productivity applications.
+This is a lean repository focused on essential configuration files and modern command-line tools.

 ## Overview